 When we began traveling, we purchased two Nikon D40 cameras, which were 6 megapixel crop-sensor cameras.
 Each came with a Nikon 18-55 mm lens, and we got a Nikon 55-200 mm lens for distance.
 This was a great camera model to learn on, and we published five magazine cover photos taken with it.

-The Nikon D40 (and its modern day equivalent Nikon D3300) are “crop sensor” cameras (or “DX” in Nikon lingo).
-This means the sensor is smaller than on a “full frame” camera (like our current Nikon D610 cameras which are “FX” in Nikon lingo).
-This, in turn, means the image quality is slightly lower and if you blew up the image to poster size it won’t look quite as good up close.
+The Nikon D40 (and its modern day equivalent Nikon D3400) are “crop sensor” cameras (or “DX” in Nikon lingo).
+This means the sensor is smaller than on a “full frame” camera (like our current Nikon D810 cameras which are “FX” in Nikon lingo).
+This, in turn, means the image quality is slightly lower and if you blow up the image to poster size it won’t look quite as good up close.

-The D40 was discontinued long ago, but can be found on Craigslist and eBay for $100 to $150.
+The D40 was discontinued long ago, but can be found on Craigslist and eBay for $100 with two lenses.
 One that has been lightly used will work just as well now as it did years back.

 My only frustration with the Nikon D40 was that there was no built-in cleaning system for the camera sensor, so every time we changed lenses the sensor was vulnerable to picking up dust — and it did!
 We used the Nikon D40 cameras fro 2007 until 2011.

-Today’s “equivalent” entry level DSLR is the Nikon D3300.
+Today’s “equivalent” entry level DSLR is the Nikon D3400.
 It is a 24 megapixel camera that is far more sophisticated than the D40 and not “equivalent” in any way except the price point.
-If you want to get it in a kit with multiple lenses, filters, camera bag, tripod, etc., you can pick up a really nice the Nikon D3300 kits right here.
+If you want to get it in a kit with multiple lenses, filters, camera bag, tripod, etc., there are lots of kits here.

 In hindsight, I should have gotten the Nikon 18-300 lens and spared myself the hassle of carrying a second lens and switching lenses all the time (I missed so many great shots because I was fumbling with the camera!).
 But I had read some iffy reviews of the first edition of that lens and decided against it (the current model is its 3rd generation and I’ve met people who LOVE this lens.
 Oh well!).